 —Chapter 49

 🪡 I love when a novel lifts me out of my world and drops me into theirs.
-(You couldn’t tell me I wasn’t citizen of Mendol, the Eastside specifically.)
+(You couldn’t tell me I wasn’t a citizen of Mendol, the Eastside specifically.)

 🧵 I live for that moment in a mystery when I’ve figured out whodunnit and the actual revelation turns out to be deeper and messier than I imagined.
 (I believe my mouth not only dropped, but actually stayed open for a good five seconds.)